 The details below explain how we are operating in the current situation, ensuring, as ever, that your health, safety and wellbeing comes first.

-We base our response on DFA and FCO advice.
+We base our response on DFA and FCDO advice.
 If they advise against travelling to a specific area we will contact you if your destination is affected to give you as much advice and support as we can.
 Your safety and wellbeing is our primary concern.
-As the situation is constantly evolving, we are continually monitoring the DFA and FCO travel advice and will contact you if your holidays are impacted.
+As the situation is constantly evolving, we are continually monitoring the DFA and FCDO travel advice and will contact you if your holidays are impacted.

 If there is no advice against travel to the destination that you have booked, the holidays will be provided as planned and normal booking conditions apply but please be assured that we will be closely monitoring the situation and should the official advice change, we will contact you as soon as possible.
 However, please note that some countries have entry restrictions in place for travellers who are either arriving directly from countries where there have been major coronavirus outbreaks, or have visited them within the past 14 days.
-This is a rapidly evolving situation so please check the DFA travel advice regularly to check if this affects you.
+This is a rapidly evolving situation so please check the DFA/FCDO travel advice regularly to check if this affects you.

 • If you are currently staying in that country you will be repatriated as soon as operationally possible